Jeremiah-Clark/Blog/blog/20260910-Watercolor_1-Paint.md

 To be clear, I’m not going to tell you exactly what paper, brushes, and paints you should acquire (though I will have a few recommendations after each part, if you want a place to start).
 I’m giving you a solid base of factual knowledge so you can approach watercolor with greater confidence.

+> **My goal is to give you the tools you need to choose for yourself—without getting overwhelmed like I did.**

 ---

-> My goal is to give you the tools you need to choose for yourself—without getting overwhelmed like I did.

 # Part 1—Paint